-Section 1.2 We must ensure that you get timely access to your covered services and drugs you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
+Section 1.2 We must ensure that you get timely access to your covered services

+You have the right to choose a provider for your care.
 You have the right to choose a provider in the plan's network.
 You also have the right to go to a women's health specialist (such as a gynecologist) without a referral and still pay the in-network cost-sharing amount.